ovh/docs/pages/web/web-paas/configuration-routes/cache/guide.en-asia.md

 ### Flushing

 The HTTP cache does not support a complete cache flush, however, you can invalidate the cache by setting `cache: false`.
+Alternatively, the cache clears on a rebuild, so triggering a rebuild (pushing a new commit) will effectively cause a complete cache flush.

 ## Cache configuration properties